 “I thought you’d been transferred!”

-“No, they wanted to stop me seeing you.”
+“No, they wanted to stop me from seeing you.”
 Her cheeks were wet but she looked adorable.

 “I missed you so much.”
 I’d never spoken truer words.